 News Update Corporate M&A

 On 24 April 2020, temporary legislation from the Ministry of Justice and Security (the "Emergency Act") was enacted due to the coronavirus (COVID-19) outbreak.
-The Emergency Act has now been extended to 1 December 2020 due to the ongoing consequences of COVID-19.
-This news update gives an overview of the corporate law-related provisions of the Emergency Act.The Emergency Act provides for, among other things:
+The Emergency Act has now been extended to 1 August 2021 due to the ongoing consequences of COVID-19.
+This News Update gives an overview of the corporate law-related provisions of the Emergency Act.The Emergency Act provides for, among other things:

 - the facilitation of electronic decision-making by temporary derogation from the legal and statutory provisions concerning holding physical meetings of legal entities;